Principal Strategist, Race, Religion, & Culture

-Travis L. Jones is an author, speaker, and educator who’s main areas of interest are race, religion, cultural competency, human flourishing, and leadership.
+Travis Jones is an author, speaker and educator whose main areas of interest are race, religion, cultural competency, human flourishing and leadership.

 As an educator and facilitator, Travis is committed to transformative pedagogies that utilize a learner’s cultural world as the starting place for reflective action in the world.

 His TEDx talk, Bad White People, explores how white people can be better anti-racists by being rebellious against the false promises of white supremacy in all its forms.
 He was a featured guest on NPR’s TED Radio Hour episode on Confronting Racism to talk about his talk.